kora-projects/kora-docs/mkdocs/blog/en/neuro-agent-best-native-kora-framework.md

 This leaves runtime for genuinely runtime facts.
 That separation is healthy.

-## Compile-Time Validation Does Not Prove Business Correctness
+## Compile-Time Validation Does Not Prove Business Correctness { #compile-time-validation }

 An agent can write code that compiles and is still wrong.
 For example: